scrapy/scrapy/docs/topics/selectors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's a couple of :class:`HtmlXPathSelector` examples to illustrate several
 concepts.
-In all cases, we assume there is already an :class:`HtmlPathSelector`
+In all cases, we assume there is already an :class:`HtmlXPathSelector`
 instantiated with a :class:`~scrapy.http.Response` object like this::

       x = HtmlXPathSelector(html_response)